install4j HelpDownload

 Recursive includes are supported.
 You can also add this option to the fixed VM parameters of a launcher.
 In that way, you do not have to create .vmoptions files for all your launchers, but you can have a single .vmoptions file for all of them.

-This allows you to to centralize the user-editable VM options for multiple launchers and to have .vmoptions files in a location that can be edited by the user if the installation directory is not writable.
+This allows you to centralize the user-editable VM options for multiple launchers and to have .vmoptions files in a location that can be edited by the user if the installation directory is not writable.
 You can use environment variables to find a suitable directory, for example

 -include-options ${APPDATA}\My Application\my.vmoptions